 I like the behaviors to be very specific and down-to-earth.
 All too often the value systems that are put forth are lofty goals that don’t have the specificity needed so that employees clearly understand how they are expected to act.
 The reason I like setting positive behaviors is that everyone is brought up differently and has been taught to act in a certain way.
 That way may not be consistent with what the organization expects.
 In some cases, your employees may not even been taught how to behave at all!

 Why is this so important from an employee retention strategies standpoint?
 I regularly see people leave an organization because of the way they were treated by their co-workers, much less their boss.
 Eliminate this as a possible issue and tell your employees what you expect…clearly and concisely and in terms everyone can understand.
 Leave no doubt.

-When helping organizations build employee retention surveys as an employee retention expert and then reading the results, it is astonishing how inappropriately co-workers act towards one and other.
+When helping organizations build employee retention surveys as an employee retention expert and then reading the results, it is astonishing how inappropriately co-workers act towards one another.
 If you want to drive a culture of employee retention, don’t leave it to chance.
 Tell people the positive behaviors you expect them to exhibit.
 If they act contrary to those behaviors, call them on it and you will be well on your way to building a positive culture where people want to stay.